 Send out a neighborhood notice letter

-The neighborhood notice lets neighbors know about the short term rental.
-The notice gives neighbors contact information and explains short-term rental regulations.
+The neighborhood notice lets neighbors know about the accessory short-term rental.
+The notice gives neighbors contact information and explains accessory short-term rental regulations.
 Fill out and mail or deliver a neighborhood notice letter to neighbors.
-There are different notices for Type A and Type B permits.
+There are different notices for a Type A permit and Type B conditional uses.
 You'll send the letter to:

 - the property manager if there is one; and

 the neighboring properties or units per the directions on the application.

 You will need to include a copy of your neighborhood notification and a list of addresses notified as part of the application process.
 For the name and address of your neighborhood association and district coalition office, contact the Office of Community & Civic Life at 503-823-4519.

 For a Type B conditional use, the City will send out a neighborhood notice.
 There is no requirement for the applicant to notify the neighbors for a Type B conditional use, but it can be helpful to speak with the neighbors prior to the City’s notification.

 Smoke detector and carbon monoxide detector requirements for accessory short-term rentals